 Vlatko gathered his old black leather briefcase that looked like a doctor’s bag from another era.
 Inside were the tools he needed – the tuning lever, the tip wench, the tuning forks, the mutes, screwdrivers, flashlights, and microfiber cloths.
 These tools along with his ear allowed him to make the piano accurate and stable – the two most important aspects of tuning a sensitive instrument.

 He walked down the stone covered steps and pushed the circular yellowed button to the left of the front door and heard a ring that reminded him of the sounds at the auto repair garage in Lake George.
 A little blond-haired girl answered the door and after telling her who he was, she yelled “mommy, Batko, the piano man is here.”
 His name always baffled children.
 The mother of the little girl appeared and welcomed him into the house, taking his dripping raincoat and asking if he would like a soft drink or a glass of water.
-He graciously accepted the glass of water (as he remembered the crisp clean flavor of the ice-cold well water from previous visits) and when she handed it to him, he looked at her – she was tall and thin, athletic looking with the leanness, highlighted hair, and white teeth that comes with a life that hasn’t been struggled through.
+He graciously accepted the glass of water (as he remembered the crisp clean flavor of the ice-cold well water from previous visits) and when she handed it to him, he looked at her – she was tall and thin, athletic looking with the leanness, highlighted hair, and white teeth that comes with a life that seems without struggles.

 The piano tuner wondered if she ever told her husband not to come home early, to work longer hours and make more money like his wife told him when he walked in the back door on some afternoons.
 That he left five mornings a week in his late-model Honda at 8:00 am and returned by 5:00 pm did not please her.
 She complained of too little money, the many needs of the children, and the general disrepair of the small house they’ve lived in for 19 years.
 He loved her, wanted to make her happy but he also loved being home with his three boys and playing his violin.